Directed by Claire Denis

 In 2017 NFS purchased and donated two Canon digitial cameras to Noosa District High School for their Film, Television and New Media students.
 Here is one of the genre trailers presented at their end of year 'Noscars' event - Agent of A.S.S. by Ben Axiak.

-For details and screening times, please visit the Noosa Cinemas website.
+Don't miss Rocketman, and Yesterday, directed by Danny Boyle.
+For details and screening times, please visit the Noosa

 Wednesday screening times are 10:00am; 2:30pm; 5:00pm and 7:15pm.
 Monday screening times are 10:00am and 6:30pm (with allocated seating).
 Please give yourself plenty of time to park and buy your choc tops!